nl-portal/documentation/README.md

 ## Frontend

 There is a React and Angular frontend version available.
-The frontend development of the React version is hosted on https://github.com/Gemeente-DenHaag/nl-portal-libraries.
+The frontend development of the React version can be found [here](https://github.com/nl-portal/nl-portal-frontend-libraries).
 More information about NL design can be found on https://nldesignsystem.nl/.